Australia's Woodside not looking to buy back Shell stake

-MELBOURNE (Reuters) - Woodside Petroleum (WPL.AX), Australia’s largest oil and gas company, said it is not considering buying back Royal Dutch Shell’s (RDSa.L) 24 percent stake in the company, despite a recent share price drop.
+MELBOURNE, May 28 (Reuters) - Woodside Petroleum, Australia’s largest oil and gas company, said it is not considering buying back Royal Dutch Shell’s 24 percent stake in the company, despite a recent share price drop.

 Chief Executive Peter Coleman said the company would consider share buybacks if it was considering returning capital to shareholders, but said Shell had not approached it to buy back the stake.